 Upon arrival at the clinic for your appointment we will ask you to complete medical questionnaire.
 It is very important for us to have a full understanding of your medical history and any medication you may be taking to assist us in providing the best care for you.
 If we require any further medical information we will, with your permission, write to your GP.

-During your examination, Professor Tipton will not only look at any areas of concern but he will also screen your mouth for signs of oral cancer & gum disease.
+During your examination, Professor Tipton or one of his team members will not only look at any areas of concern but he will also screen your mouth for signs of oral cancer & gum disease.
 Your jaw joints and the way your teeth bite together will also be evaluated to ensure there are no causes for concern.
 We may also take photographs of your mouth for communication and planning purposes so that you can see what we see.

 X-rays: Whenever possible, if you have recently had any x-rays taken with a previous Dentist we will aim to obtain copies.
 Occasionally we may need to take new x-rays to allow us to check the bone levels around the teeth, in-between the teeth and underneath any restorations you may have.

-Following your consultation, Professor Tipton will gather all of the information and tailor your treatment plan to meet your specific needs.
+Following your consultation, Professor Tipton or one of the members of his team will gather all of the information and tailor your treatment plan to meet your specific needs.
 He will write to you explaining what he can identify in your mouth and if this requires any treatment.
-If treatment is required, he will give you an idea of all of the treatment options available to you inclusive of cost and length of time involved for each.
+If treatment is required, he will give you an idea of all of the treatment options available and which members of his team are the most appropriate for your care inclusive of costs and length of time involved for each.

 These options can then be discussed in more detail if required with Professor Tipton or our care coordinator to allow you to make a fully informed decision about your treatment.